opensearch-project/opensearch-benchmark-workloads/nyc_taxis/TEST_PROCEDURES.md

 The test procedure will create a remote snapshot that stored in Amazon S3, so an Amazon S3 bucket for storing the snapshot and an AWS account user credential that has permission to access the bucket are required to run the test procedure.
 To learn more about configuring Amazon S3 as a snapshot repository, see the [OpenSearch docs](https://opensearch.org/docs/latest/opensearch/snapshots/snapshot-restore#amazon-s3).

-Searchable Snapshots feature is available in OpenSearch since version 2.4.0, see the [OpenSearch docs](https://opensearch.org/docs/2.4/opensearch/snapshots/searchable_snapshot) to learn more.
+Searchable Snapshots feature is supported by OpenSearch since version 2.4.0, see the [OpenSearch docs](https://opensearch.org/docs/2.4/opensearch/snapshots/searchable_snapshot) to learn more.

 ### Parameters